arrow_backBack to homemenu_bookDocumentation

 Start node

 Every Flow begins with a clear entry state.
-Use the start node to define the initial customer step, the purpose of the journey, and the first information the business needs before routing or qualifying the conversation.
+The start node is where you define the first customer step, the purpose of the journey, and the first piece of information the business needs before routing or qualifying the conversation.

 Message node

 Message nodes present explanatory text, context, or guidance to the customer.
-They are useful when a Flow needs framing before asking for structured input or when a branch must explain what happens next.
+Use them when a Flow needs framing before asking for structured input, or when a branch has to explain what happens next so the customer is not surprised by the next step.

 Input field node

-Input nodes collect customer details such as name, phone, order reference, budget range, location, free-text issue descriptions, or other required operational information.
-Validation rules should be set according to the downstream team that will use the result.
+Input nodes collect customer details such as name, phone, order reference, budget range, location, or a free-text issue description.
+Set validation rules according to the downstream team that will use the result, so the data they receive is already usable.

 Single-select node

-Use single-select choices when the business wants customers to choose one category, issue type, service option, or qualification path.
-This keeps routing cleaner and reduces ambiguous free-text responses.
+Use single-select choices when the business wants customers to pick one category, issue type, service option, or qualification path.
+This keeps routing cleaner and reduces the ambiguous free-text responses that cost agents time later.

 Multi-select node

 Multi-select nodes are useful when a customer may need to pick multiple interests, products, service needs, or issue areas.
-Use them carefully and only when multiple values improve downstream handling.
+Use them carefully, and only when multiple values genuinely improve downstream handling.

 Date and time node

 Date and time inputs are best for booking, callback preferences, scheduling windows, delivery coordination, and availability capture.
-Pair them with clear timezone or scheduling expectations where needed.
+Pair them with clear timezone or scheduling expectations so the slot you book is the slot the customer can actually attend.

 Document or media node

 Media-oriented steps help with support evidence, onboarding documents, claim validation, and operational file collection.
-Teams should define internal expectations for how uploaded files are reviewed and tagged.
+Define internal expectations for how uploaded files are reviewed, tagged, and routed, so nothing sits in a queue unnoticed.

 Conditional branch node

 Branch nodes change the customer journey based on collected values, account type, issue category, product choice, or business rules.
-Use them to keep journeys short and relevant rather than forcing every customer through the same path.
+Use them to keep journeys short and relevant, rather than forcing every customer through the same long path.

 Action or routing node